tf-models/readthedocs/docs/01_overview/training_lib.md

   # Calls tf.train.Checkpoint APIs to restore states.
 ```

-The `TaskConfig` contains a string attribute `init_checkpoint`.
+The [`TaskConfig`](https://github.com/tensorflow/models/blob/master/official/core/config_definitions.py) contains a string attribute `init_checkpoint`.
 The initialize function restore the states from the path or directory provided by `init_checkpoint`.

-The default workflow in the `run_experiment` is:
+The default workflow in the [`run_experiment`](https://github.com/tensorflow/models/blob/master/official/core/train_lib.py) is:
 - `task.initialize` --> `trainer.initialize` --> `tf.train.CheckpointManager(init_fn=xxx)`.

-The `tf.train.CheckpointManager` will only trigger the initialization function if there is no checkpoint state file in the checkpoint directly.
+The [`tf.train.CheckpointManager`](https://www.tensorflow.org/api_docs/python/tf/train/CheckpointManager) will only trigger the initialization function if there is no checkpoint state file in the checkpoint directly.
 Thus, if you restart in the middle of the training, you do not expect the initialization function to be called.

 *Note that, the key API to initialize the model variables from a checkpoint is the `init_fn` of `tf.train.CheckpointManager`.
 Users can branch the model garden code to customize for their use cases.
 Please feel free to directly implement a initialization closure to pass to the `tf.train.CheckpointManager`.*

 ### Training Binary

 Once a task is registered, it can be used inside the training binary: `train binary`.
-The task is used in the entire training binary as follows:
+The task is used in the entire training binary as follows ([source code](https://github.com/tensorflow/models/blob/master/official/core/config_definitions.py)):

 ```python
 params = ExperimentConfig()